 “Exceptional book” – Charles Tripp, SOAS

-THE CARAVAN will be published by Cambridge University Press in February 2020.
+THE CARAVAN will be published by Cambridge University Press on 5 March 2020 (UK and USA).
 It can be preordered here.